kangyu-california/PersistentWindows/README.md

 # Use instructions
 - Run PersistentWindows.exe, a splash window will pop up, indicating the program has started successfully.
 - PersistentWindows will automatically save window positions and restore them when monitor setup is changed or when user login to previous session.
 - There will be an icon in the systray area on task bar.
-Right click the icon and select "ShutDown" to exit the program.
-Please ignore other menu options which is intended for DEBUG purpose only.
-- In the rare case of failed window restoration, please immediately sleep the computer and wake it up again (or immediately restart remote desktop session) to trigger automated restore process again.
-Do not maneuver any window during the critical period to improve the chance of successful rescue.
+- To capture taskbar position change, right click the icon and select "Capture"
+- If automated window recovery fails, right click the icon and select "Restore" to do window recovery again, do NOT move mouse in the next few seconds to help taskbar recovery.